Hoppa till innehåll

 Practicing medicine also entails a responsibility to have sufficient knowledge of the Swedish language and to be familiar with Swedish legislation concerning the health care sector.

-Other alternatives A website of the Swedish Institute (SI) contains information about learning Swedish.
-One of many providers for language courses is Folkuniversitetet.
+One of many private providers for language courses is Folkuniversitetet.

 Immigration regulations